-After the exercise, it is important to make time to document the effectiveness of the exercise.
+Say that, after the exercise, it is important to make time to document the effectiveness of the exercise.
 A main goal of the exercise is to test CERT procedures and identify areas in which the team needs additional training or improved plans.
 This report should help a CERT Program Manager plan for future training and skills practice.

-The best practice is to have a few members from each of the teams that participated in the exercise swap contribute to the After Action Report.
+Point out that the best practice is to have a few members from each of the teams that participated in the exercise swap contribute to the After Action Report.

+Content

+INSTRUCTOR GUIDANCE

-The After Action Report contains:
+Say that the After Action Report contains:

-- Scope (copied from Exercise Plan)
+Scope (from Exercise Plan)

-- Scenario (copied from Exercise Plan)
+Scenario (from Exercise Plan)

-- Objectives (copied from Exercise Plan)
+Objectives (from Exercise Plan)

-- Number of Participants (from Sign-In Sheets)
+Number of Participants (from Sign-In Sheets)

-- Exercise Events Synopsis
+Exercise Events Synopsis

-- Analysis of Critical Task Performance
+Analysis of Critical Task Performance

-- Conclusions
+Conclusions